ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 ### Data Cleaning

-Some values of feature noofmajorvessels are missing, so we decided to take the ceiling of the mean from the rest of the dataset.
+Some feature values, such as number of major vessels, are missing, so we decided to take the ceiling of the mean from the rest of the dataset to fill in the missing values.
 We chose to use the ceiling to reflect preferences to account for potential disease risk instead of just underestimating it.

 In addition, we combined the Mendeley and Cleveland datasets into one.
 This is a table of all the features and what they mean: